recmo/XCompile/README.md

 To update

- cat Diacritics Math Other | ./XCompile < UnicodeMath > ~/.XCompose && setxkbmap
+ cat Diacritics Math Other | ./XCompile > ~/.XCompose && setxkbmap